 Anchorage Fire Department is an ISO Class 1 public safety department responsible for providing all hazards prevention, education, and emergency response to the citizens and visitors of Anchorage.

-Our mission and core value is “to serve our community before, during, and after an emergency".
+Our mission is, "to serve our community before, during, and after an emergency"“.

 The Anchorage fire service area covers the immediate 166 square miles of the Anchorage bowl and out to Eagle River; EMS coverage extends throughout the 1,961 square miles of the entire Municipality.
 Mutual Aid agreements exist between the Anchorage Fire Department, Ted Stevens International Airport Police and Fire Department, Joint Base Elmendorf-Richardson, Girdwood Fire Department and Chugiak Volunteer Fire and Rescue Department.
 In addition, the State of Alaska Division of Forestry and the U.S. Bureau of Land Management help protect residents and property lying within the 1961 square mile Municipality during the wildland fire season.
 The Anchorage Fire Department lends support to communities threatened by wildland fires throughout South-central Alaska.